I first published this post of early elementary homeschool curriculum picks a few years back, but I’m still a super-fan of everything listed below.

 We use Horizons from Kindergarten through 3rd grade.

-Most math textbooks don’t include enough real-world math, problem solving opportunities, logical/critical thinking practice or connections to other academic areas.
+Most math textbooks don’t include enough real-world math, problem-solving opportunities, logical/critical thinking practice, or connections to other academic areas.
 These skills are important enough to me that we spend at least two days a week doing this “other stuff” in place of the workbooks.
-Loving Living Math teaches parents how to do that no matter the age of your children.
+Loving Living Math teaches parents how to do that no matter the age of their children.

 I just mentioned early logic and critical thinking above.
 Most people are surprised to learn that I include logic lessons in our homeschool as early as preschool and kindergarten.
 Not only is it entirely possible to do so (especially with materials like those I’ve pictured above), but also super motivating for children.
 All of mine have begged for logic time.

 In the early years of homeschooling, a formal science curriculum isn’t necessary.
 We spend A LOT of time learning about science casually through living literature, simple science experiments, and nature walks.
 I wrote the NaturExplorers series (more than 20 topics) for children between the ages of 1st-8th grades.
 Not only can you find ideas for serious, in-depth nature study for your older children – but you’ll also find plenty of ideas for more casual nature walks that are perfect for K-2nd graders, too.

 Don’t forget that I teach live, online nature study classes for children, too, at No Sweat Nature Study LIVE!